mitsuba-renderer/enoki/docs/advanced.rst

 <https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern>`_.
 The
-following snippet shows a declaration of a hypothetical type named ``Spectrum`` representing a discretized color spectrum. ``Spectrum`` generally behaves the same way as :cpp:class:`Array` (one exception is discussed below) and supports all regular Enoki operations.
+following snippet shows a declaration of a hypothetical type named ``Spectrum`` representing a discretized color spectrum. ``Spectrum`` generally behaves the same way as :cpp:class:`Array` and supports all regular Enoki operations.

 .. code-block:: cpp